 Amanda received a master’s degree in public health from the University of Illinois at Chicago and a bachelor’s degree in psychology and Spanish from Lakeforest College.

 Jen Weck leads San Diego Hunger Coalition’s grant writing efforts and supports all fundraising campaigns.
-Jen is a recent graduate of UCSD Extension’s certificate program in Fundraising and Development and an avid philanthropic volunteer.
+Jen recently completed UCSD Extension’s certificate program in Fundraising and Development and is an avid philanthropic volunteer.
 She serves on the Board of Directors for The Thursday Club Foundation and is a member of The Thursday Club Juniors in Point Loma.
-She has also served as President of Fundraising for Friends of Silver Gate and as a member of the Philanthropy Council for Sharp Mesa Vista Hospital.
+She has also served as President of Fundraising for the Friends of Silver Gate Foundation and as a member of the Philanthropy Council for Sharp Mesa Vista Hospital.
 In 2017, Jen was awarded an Outstanding Volunteer Award by the City of San Diego, District 2, Councilmember Lorie Zapf.

-Jen received a bachelor’s degree in Human Development from UCSD and spent 12 years working in the health and fitness industry prior to joining San Diego Hunger Coalition.
+Jen received a bachelor’s degree in Human Development from UC San Diego and spent 12 years working in the health and fitness industry prior to joining the Hunger Coalition.

 Director, Policy & Advocacy